elixir-ecto/ecto/guides/howtos/Multi tenancy with query prefixes.md

 "public"
 ```

 Now we have data inserted in both prefixes.
+Note how we passed the `:prefix` option to `MyApp.Repo.all`.
+Almost all Repo operations accept `:prefix` as an option, with one important distinction:

+  * the `:prefix` option in query operations (`all/2`, `update_all/2`, and `delete_all/2`) is a fallback.
+It will only be used when a `@schema_prefix` or a query prefix was not previously specified

+  * the `:prefix` option in schema operations (`insert_all/3`, `insert/2`, `update/2`, etc) will override the `@schema_prefix` as well as any prefix in the struct/changeset

-Prefixes in queries and structs always cascade.
-For example, if you run `MyApp.Repo.preload(post, [:comments])`, the association will be queried for and loaded in the same prefix as the `post` struct.
-If `post` has associations and you call `MyApp.Repo.insert(post)` or `MyApp.Repo.update(post)`, the associated data will also be inserted/updated in the same prefix as `post`.
-That's by design to facilitate working with groups of data in the same prefix, and especially because **data in different prefixes must be kept isolated**.
+This difference in behaviour is by design: we want to allow flexibility when writing queries but we want to enforce struct/changeset operations to always work isolated within a given prefix.
+In fact, if call `MyApp.Repo.insert(post)` or `MyApp.Repo.update(post)`, and the post includes associations, the associated data will also be inserted/updated in the same prefix as `post`.

 ## Per from/join prefixes